Storage and Handling of Hazardous Materials

 Sharps and other Medical Wastes

-Broken glass that is NOT contaminated with chemical, infectious or other hazardous materials can be collected in either approved broken glass boxes or 5 gallon buckets with lids.
+Broken glass that is not contaminated with chemical, infectious or other hazardous materials can be collected in either approved broken glass boxes or 5 gallon buckets with lids.
 Lab workers are responsible for moving boxes to the dumpster; the custodians will pick up properly sealed buckets.
-See the Department Safety Manual for more details.

 Wastes generated not described above

-For wastes not described above, check with the appropriate contact below for further instructions.
+For wastes not described above, check with the Departmental Laboratory Supervisor for further instructions.

 6.1.1 Buckets for broken glass

 The new, preferred procedure for collecting broken glass is to use 5 gallon containers that can be sealed.
 The custodial staff will then dispose of the containers with the regular trash.
-USED BUCKETS WILL NOT BE RETURNED.
-DO NOT EMPTY THE CONTENTS OF THE BUCKET INTO THE TRASH.
-For this option:
+Used buckets will note be returned.
+Do not empty the contents of the bucket into the regular trash can or dumpster.

-- Either purchase 5 gallon buckets from Chemistry Stores at 5 dollars per bucket, providing an account index to pick them up, or
+- Either purchase 5 gallon buckets from Chemistry Stores at 5 dollars per bucket, providing an account index to pick them up.

 [Beginning of label]